gaboarp2020/timeline-app/README.md

 ### Fake API

-In this project there are commented requests for axios.
+In this project there are commented requests with axios.
 If you want to test them, you can run a fake API with json-server (remember to uncomment the aync methods).
 To do this, post the following command:
 ```
 json-server --watch src/db/db.json
 ```